-- (1) Initiation practices are prohibited nationally, except that initiation practices will be allowed in the Eastern Cape Province, excluding Nelson Mandela Bay, with effect from 17 December 2020. - (2) Where initiation practices are prohibited- - (a) a person may not arrange or hold an initiation school or conduct an initiation practice; - (b) a prospective initiate may not attend an initiation school; - (c) an owner of land may not provide consent for the use of his or her land for the holding of an initiation school; and - (d) a traditional surgeon or medical practitioner may not perform circumcision as part of an initiation practice. - (3) Where initiation practices are allowed there must be strict adherence to all health protocols and social distancing measures as provided for in directions issued by the relevant Cabinet member after consultation with the Cabinet member responsible for health. - (4) All post-initiation celebrations ("imigidi") are prohibited. - (5) The National House of Traditional Leaders and provincial houses of traditional leaders must take steps to ensure that traditional leaders are aware of the content of this regulation. - (6) Failure to adhere to these regulations and any directions that are issued in respect of initiation schools, will result in the closure of initiation schools by the relevant authorities.
+- (2) Where initiation practices are prohibited- - (a) a person may not arrange or hold an initiation school or conduct an initiation practice; - (b) a prospective initiate may not attend an initiation school; - an owner of land may not provide consent for the use of his or her land for the holding of an initiation school; and - (d) a traditional surgeon or medical practitioner may not perform circumcision as part of an initiation practice. - (3) Where initiation practices are allowed there must be strict adherence to all health protocols and social distancing measures as provided for in directions issued by the relevant Cabinet member after consultation with the Cabinet member responsible for health. - (4) All post-initiation celebrations ("imigidi") are prohibited. - (5) The National House of Traditional Leaders and provincial houses of traditional leaders must take steps to ensure that traditional leaders are aware of the content of this regulation. - (6) Failure to adhere to these regulations and any directions that are issued in respect of initiation schools, will result in the closure of initiation schools by the relevant authorities.